{{brizy_dc_image_alt imageSrc=

 Steps to Start Your Own Bible Cluster

 1. Start with those you know.
 Would your friends, family or someone else you know be interested in having a conversation with you around Scripture?
-Remember: Bible Clusters are not just for religious people.
+Remember: Bible Clusters are not just for "religious people."
 Everyone is welcome—all backgrounds, beliefs, and perspectives.

 2. It’s ok to start small.
 If you have 3 people, then that’s great!
 More?
 Great as well, but the optimal size is 6-8 people.
 Great conversation can happen in groups of every size.
 Remember, your main goal is to read the Scripture, talk about it and pray.